About the program

 From 1 July 2021, the QI Program is being updated and expanded to include new quality indicators so services will need to collect data and report on:

 - pressure injuries

 - medication management (new) including polypharmacy and anti-psychotics.

 Services must collect information against these 5 indicators from 1 July 2021.
-This data will need to be represented as a percentage of aged care recipients who experienced each quality indicator.
-The July–September 2021 quarter information must then be submitted by 21 October 2021.
+This data needs to be represented as a percentage of aged care recipients who have experienced each quality indicator.
+The July–September 2021 quarter information must be submitted by 21 October 2021.